temporalio/cli/docs/workflow/query.md

 **--input**
 Alias: **-i**
-Optional input for the query, in JSON format.
-If there are multiple parameters, concatenate them and separate by space
+Optional query input, in JSON format.
+For multiple parameters, concatenate them and separate by space.

 **--input-file**
-Optional input for the query from JSON file.
+Passes optional Query input from a JSON file.
 If there are multiple JSON, concatenate them and separate by space or newline.
-Input from file will be overwrite by input from command line
+Input from the command line will overwrite file input.

 **--namespace**
 Alias: **-n**
 Identifies a Namespace in the Temporal Workflow. (default: default)

 **--reject-condition**
-Optional flag to reject queries based on Workflow state.
-Valid values are "not_open" and "not_completed_cleanly"
+Optional flag for rejecting Queries based on Workflow state.
+Valid values are "not_open" and "not_completed_cleanly".

 **--run-id**
 Alias: **-r**